 You’ll get fit and see results very quickly.
 If you go regularly you’ll get the body of your dreams for sure as it’s so great for toning.
 The people are also really cool, and it becomes like a bit of a community.
 Not cult, don't worry.
 Community.

 It’s also very expensive.
 Over R1000 a month is a bit tight for my budget.
+Also, my body was just too sore - all the damn time.

 My first class, like most gyms/clubs was free of charge – which is really great when you're still weighing your options.
+(You can now actually take the whole first week for free!)

 Go and sign up to fight the good fight here.